inesc-id/S-Audit/README.md

 %Regarding the
 Code was added to the core package of DepSky, in the DepSky initialization function (in \textit{LocalDepSkySClient.java}) and to the DepSky driver constructor function (in \textit{DriversFactory.java}).

-%Now, with the code added, besides its previous behavior, whenever the user chooses to use an auditable cloud driver \footnote{Cloud driver selection is performed based on the DepSky's configuration file.
-The difference between choosing an auditable or non-auditable cloud is their name (e.g., \textit{AMAZON-S3} is non-auditable and \textit{AUDITABLE-AMAZON-S3} is auditable).
 For using \textsc{S-Audit}, SCFS has to be configured with these \textit{auditable cloud drivers}, which implement the logic of our system.
 For instance, to use Amazon S3 as cloud storage, instead of using the original (non-auditable) driver \textit{amazon-s3}, the corresponding auditable driver \textit{auditable-amazon-s3} was % shall be used.